jiniljeil/Security/webHacking/webHacking.kr/problem7/README.md

 <img src="./image/2.png"/>

-### Let's pay attention to bottom the source code.
+### Let's pay attention to the below the source code.

 ```